isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-07-01-post-a-quiet-revolution-women-and-work-in-industrialising-singapore.md

 Wong, A.K., & Leong, W.K.
 (Eds.).
 (1993). *[Singapore women: Three decades of change](https://eservice.nlb.gov.sg/item_holding.aspx?bid=6442564)*.
 Singapore: Times Academic Press.
 (Call no.: RSING 305.42095957 SIN)

 Wong, L.W.
 (1972, October 29).
 [Quiet revolution in modern homes](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19721029-1.2.84.1). <i>The Straits Times</i>, p.
 22. Retrieved from NewspaperSG.

+#### **NOTES**

+[^1]: [Girls told: ‘Work beside men’](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/freepress19590704-1.2.56).
+(1959, July 4).
+The Singapore Free Press, p.
+7. Retrieved from NewspaperSG.

+[^2]: A derogatory term to describe someone who is weak or indecisive, lacking in character, directness, or moral or emotional strength, or weakly sentimental.

+[^3]: The Singapore Free Press, 4 Jul 1959, p.
+7.

+[^4]: Lim, L.Y.C.
+(1982).
+Women in the Singapore economy (p.
+25).
+Singapore: Chopmen Publishers.
+(Call no.: RSING 331.4095957 LIM)

+[^5]: Saw, S.H.
+(2012).
+The population of Singapore (p.
+276).
+Singapore: Institute of Southeast Asian Studies.
+(Call no.: RSING 304.6095957 SAW)

+[^6]: Arumainathan, P. (1973).
+Report on the census of population 1970 Singapore (Vol. 1, pp. 180, 182).
+Singapore: Department of Statistics.
+(Call no.: RSING 312.095957 SIN)

+[^7]: Lai, A.E.
+(Interviewer).
+(1985, April 18).
+Oral history interview with Chua Hui Neo [Transcript of MP3 recording no. 001632/04/01, p.
+8].
+Retrieved from National Archives of Singapore website.

+[^8]: Oral history interview with Chua Hui Neo, 18 Apr 1985, p.
+7.

+[^9]: Purushotam, N. (2003).
+Silent witnesses: The ‘woman’ in the photograph (pp. 39–41).
+In K.B.
+Chan & C.K.
+Tong (Eds.), Past times: A social history of Singapore.
+Singapore: Times Editions.
+(Call no.: RSING 959.57 PAS)

+[^10]: Singapore.
+Department of Statistics.
+(1996).
+Singapore, 1965–1995 statistical highlights: A review of 30 years’ development (p.
+20).
+Singapore: Department of Statistics, Ministry of Trade & Industry.
+(Not available in NLB holdings)

+[^11]: Singapore.
+Department of Statistics, 1996, p.
+20.

+[^12]: Pwu, L.J., Campbell, K., & Chia-Chan, A. (1999).
+The 3 paradoxes: Working women in Singapore (p.
+3).
+Singapore: Association of Women for Action and Research.
+(Call no.: RSING 305.4 LEE)

+[^13]: People’s Action Party.
+(1959).
+The tasks ahead, PAP’s five year plan 1959–1964 (Part 1, p.
+7).
+Singapore: The Party.
+(Not available in NLB holdings)

+[^14]: Ghim, P. (1994, March).
+The Singapore Council of Women and the women’s movement.
+Journal of Southeast Asian Studies, 25 (1), 112–140, p.
+134. Retrieved from JSTOR via NLB’s eResources website.

+[^15]: Pwu, Campbell & Chia, 1999, p.
+39.

+[^16]: Lyons, L. (2004).
+A state of ambivalence: The feminist movement in Singapore (p.
+27).
+Leiden: Brill.
+(Call no.: RSING 305.42095957 LYO)

+[^17]: Wong, A.K., & Leong, W.K.
+(Eds.).
+(1993).
+Singapore women: Three decades of change (pp. 256–257).
+Singapore: Times Academic Press.
+(Call no.: RSING 305.42095957 SIN)

+[^18]: Wong & Leong, 1993, pp. 256–257.

+[^19]: Pwu, Campbell & Chia, 1999, p.
+13.

+[^20]: ‘Come out of your domestic shells’ call to women.
+(1968, March 14).
+The Straits Times, p.
+5. Retrieved from NewspaperSG.

+[^21]: The Straits Times, 14 Mar 1968, p.
+5.

+[^22]: Lim, L., & Pang, E.F.
+(1986).
+Trade, employment and industrialisation in Singapore (p.
+17).
+Geneva, Switzerland: International Labour Organisation.
+(Call no.: RSING 330.95957 LIM)

+[^23]: Lim & Pang, 1986, p.
+5.

+[^24]: Lim & Pang, 1986, p.
+7.

+[^25]: Khoo, C.K.
+(1981).
+Census of population 1980 Singapore.
+Release No. 4, Economic characteristics (p.
+13).
+Singapore: Department of Statistics.
+(Call no.: RSING 312.095957 CEN)

+[^26]: Lim, 1982, p.
+6.

+[^27]: Lim, 1982, pp. 10–12; Wong, A.K.
+(1980).
+Economic development and women’s place: Women in Singapore (p.
+10).
+London: Change International Report.
+(Call no.: RSING 301.412095957 WON)

+[^28]: Lim, 1982, pp. 10–12.

+[^29]: Wong, A.K.
+(1981, Winter).
+Planned development, social stratification, and the sexual division of labour in Singapore.
+Signs, 7 (2), 434–452, p.
+441. Retrieved from JSTOR via NLB’s eResources website.

+[^30]: Toh, T.S.
+(1971).
+Increasing Singapore’s effective supply of labour (p. iii).
+Singapore: National Productivity Centre.
+(Call no.: RCLOS 331.12095957 TOH)

+[^31]: Saw, 2012, p.
+278.

+[^32]: Arumainathan, 1970, p.
+65.

+[^33]: Toh, 1971, pp. iii, 5.

+[^34]: Wong, A.K.
+(1975).
+Women in modern Singapore (p.
+33).
+Singapore: Singapore University Education Press.
+(Call no.: RSING 301.412095957 WON)

+[^35]: Khoo, 1981, p.
+2.

+[^36]: Girls urged to work as hard as the boys.
+(1968, July 27).
+The Straits Times, p.
+4. Retrieved from NewspaperSG.

+[^37]: Lai, A.E.
+(Interviewer).
+(1985, April 18).
+Oral history interview with Chua Hui Neo [Transcript of MP3 recording no. 001632/04/04, p.
+66].
+Retrieved from National Archives of Singapore website.

+[^38]: Prevailing gender segregation in education where young females tended to pass up technical training, which was a stream dominated by males, in favour of academic or commercial studies.
+See Wong, winter 1981, p.
+445.

+[^39]: Wong, winter 1981, p.
+442.

+[^40]: Seow, P.L.
+(1965).
+Report of new life in new homes (p.
+42).
+Singapore: Persatuan Wanita Singapura.
+(Call no.: RCLOS 331.833 PER)

+[^41]: Seow, 1965, p.
+42.

+[^42]: Seow, 1965, p.
+42.

+[^43]: Singapore.
+Department of Statistics.
+(2014).
+Households & housing (table) key demographic indicators, 1970–2013.
+Retrieved from Singapore Department of Statistics website.

+[^44]: Salaff, J.W.
+(1988).
+State and family in Singapore: Restructuring an industrial society (p.
+30).
+Ithaca: Cornell University Press.
+(Call no.: RSING 406.85095957 SAL)

+[^45]: Salaff, J.W., & Wong, A.K.
+(1984).
+Women’s work: Factory, family and social class in an industrialising order (pp. 189–214).
+In G.W.
+Jones (Ed.), Women in the urban and industrial workforce: Southeast and East Asia.
+Canberra: Australian National University.
+(Call no.: RSING 331.40949 WOM)

+[^46]: Toh, 1971, p.
+16.

+[^47]: Wong, L.W.
+(1972, October 29).
+Quiet revolution in modern homes.
+The Straits Times, p.
+22; Electrical goods find ready markets abroad.
+(1977, November 20).
+The Straits Times, p.
+12. Retrieved from NewspaperSG.

+[^48]: Lim, 1982, p.
+5.

+[^49]: Wong, A.K.
+(1979).
+Women’s status and changing family values (pp. 44–55).
+In E. Kuo & A.K.
+Wong (Eds.), The contemporary family in Singapore: Structure and change (pp. 40–61).
+Singapore: Singapore University Press.
+(Call no.: RSING 301.42095957 CON); Singapore.
+Ministry of Social Affairs.
+Research Branch.
+(1984).
+Report on national survey on married women, their role in the family and society (p.
+138).
+Singapore: Research Branch, Ministry of Social Affairs.
+(Call no.: RSING 301.412095957 REP)

+[^50]: Salaff & Wong, 1984, pp. 202–203.

+[^51]: Salaff & Wong, 1984, pp. 200, 209, 213.

+[^52]: Men and women share the same views on night work.
+(1980, May 5).
+The Straits Times, p.
+8. Retrieved from NewspaperSG.

+[^53]: Ong, K.B.
+(1972, June 6).
+Housewife by day, worker by night.
+The Straits Times, p.
+14; Wee, C. (1980, May 25).
+Why housewives are opting for part-time work.
+The Straits Times, p.
+5. Retrieved from NewspaperSG.

+[^54]: Salaff & Wong, 1984, p.
+213.

+[^55]: Women here have important role, says Puan Aishah.
+(1962, April 27).
+The Straits Times, p.
+4. Retrieved from NewspaperSG.

+[^56]: The Straits Times, 27 Jul 1968, p.
+4.

+[^57]: Purushotam, N. (2004).
+Women and knowledge/power: Notes on the Singaporean dilemma (p.
+329).
+In K.C.
+Ban, A. Pakir & C.K.
+Tong (Eds.), Imagining Singapore (pp. 328–364).
+Singapore: Eastern Universities Press.
+(Call no.: RSING 959.57 IMA)